axibase/atsd-use-cases/aging-america/README.md

 **Births per 1000 / Population Over 65**

 The upper histogram plots the frequency of each value of annual crude births per one thousand persons and the lower histogram tracks the 65+ population in percentile terms.
-Deceptively, the data seems to show that the average amount of births outperforms the aging population, but when scaled to 100, in fact, the aged population severely outnumbers the amounnt of crude births which are occurring.
+Deceptively, the data seems to show that the average amount of births outperforms the aging population, but when scaled to 100, in fact, the aged population severely outnumbers the amount of crude births which are occurring.

 ![](images/population-histogram.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/51caa169#fullscreen)